Stuycs-K/lab11-stuyrim-4-chens-zhangr/README.md

 - Adeptus Mechanicus fires a burst of radioactive rounds at their enemy.

 **Special**: Omnissiah's Wrath
-- Adeptus Mechanicus calls on the power of the machine god to disable the weapon of one of the opponents for 1 round.
-Additionally, deals 3 damage to that opponent if they attempt any action during this time.
+- Adeptus Mechanicus calls on the power of the machine god to disable the weapon of one of the opponents for the next attack/special attack. (ie, effect only gets removed on their next attack.
+If they support on their next move, then it still be there.)

 **Support**: Upgrade Agreement
 - Adeptus Mechanicals uses its technical skills to upgrade the weapon of either themself or a single ally, providing a boost of +3 dmg for the rest of the game.
 Can only be used once per person.

 **Special Resource**: Machine Spirit Energy (3 for each special)

-### Death Korps Guardsman (12 HP)
+### Death Korps Guardsman (10 HP)
 **Normal Attack**: Lasgun Shot (1-2 dmg)
 - Guardsman fires a single shot from their lasgun due to their inferior physical abilities.